How do I sign up for a class?

 What about snacks?

 During our Spring/Fall CLASSES we prefer for kids to finish snacks and drinks before entering the studio for the safety of other’s artwork.
 It is a good idea to give them a snack before class, as they seem to get really hungry making art!
+IN SUMMER please bring a peanut free snack and a drink if you don’t like Brita filter water.

 For ALL Art CAMPS please bring a non–refrigerated snack daily and something to drink.